A WORLD OF HURT

 "—makes for a well-run ranch," Adam broke in, but he grinned at his brothers' affronted outburst and threw up his hands in surrender.
 "Fine.
 Fishing then, if that's how Pa wants it."

-They'd decided to spend it in a sweet little honey-hole of a cove on Lake Tahoe.
-It was a pretty long ride just to go fishing, but Hoss had convinced them that the trip was well worth it.
+They'd decided to spend it in a sweet little honey-hole of a cove far down the shore of Lake Tahoe.
+It was a fairly long ride just to go fishing, but Hoss had convinced them that the trip was well worth it.

-Hoss was excited; fishing was the only arena in which his competitive side chose to assert itself.
-He loved fishing, and prided himself on reeling in the biggest and the most fish of any of them.
-It was a big game to him; on this day he'd even tucked a folded up sheet of paper and a pencil stub into the pocket inside his vest.
+The excitement on Hoss's face had been easy to see; fishing was the only arena in which his competitive side chose to assert itself.
+He loved fishing, and he prided himself on reeling in the biggest and the most fish of any of them.
+It was a big game to him.
+On this day he'd even tucked a folded up sheet of paper and a pencil stub into the pocket inside his vest.
 He planned to keep a tally of how many fish each of them caught, just so there was no mistaking who the king fisherman in the family was.

-"It's the same one we saw out in the northeast section last week," he said softly.
+"It's the same one we saw out in the northeast section last week," he'd muttered.

 They'd all stared at each other, considering the implications.
 Ten days ago they'd seen those prints, along with the tracks of several other horses, all over that section of the ranch—the same section from which twenty head of prime shorthorn breeding stock had disappeared without a trace.
 The Cartwrights and several of their hands had trailed the rustlers for miles, only to lose them when a heavy rain washed away all trace of the thieves.
 By the time the wet spell ended, they'd counted up another thirty head of vanished cattle, and the rain had been the best accomplice the rustlers could have asked for.

-Apparently, though, they'd just turned up again, holed up in the boulder-and-sand-filled terrain of Johnson's Pass.
+Apparently, though, the rustlers had just turned up again, now holed up in the boulder-and-sand-filled terrain of Johnson's Pass.

-All thoughts of fishing disappeared.
+All thoughts of fishing had disappeared.
 "What are we waiting for?
 Let's go after them!"
-Joe had urged, and was flabbergasted when Adam shook his head.
+Joe had urged, confused and frustrated when Adam shook his head.